wakululuu/tp/docs/UserGuide.md

 Examples:
 *  `worker edit 1 n/John r/Cleaner` Edits the name and worker role of the 1st worker to be John and Cleaner respectively.
-*  `worker edit 2 n/Betsy Crower p/7` Edits the name and pay of the 2nd worker to be Betsy Crower and $7/hr respectively.
+*  `worker edit 2 n/Betsy Crower p/7` Edits the name and pay of the 2nd person to be Betsy Crower and $7/hr respectively.

 <!-- ### Locating workers by name: `worker find`